 11. Traditional Wainscoted Bath Space

 A traditional wainscoted bath space brings a sense of formal elegance and architectural depth to a Hampton-inspired home.
-High-quality timber paneling, often painted in a crisp white or soft cream, covers the lower third of the walls, providing a classic the wainscoting, a soft gray or pale blue paint adds a gentle wash of color that enhances the room's this wall treatment with a traditional clawfoot tub and cross-handle faucets for a vintage-inspired look.
-A crystal chandelier hanging from the center of the ceiling can add a final touch of design celebrates classic craftsmanship and creates a timeless, high-end atmosphere.
+High-quality timber paneling, often painted in a crisp white or soft cream, covers the lower third of the walls, providing a classic backdrop.
+Above the wainscoting, a soft gray or pale blue paint adds a gentle wash of color that enhances the room's serenity.
+Pair this wall treatment with a traditional clawfoot tub and cross-handle faucets for a vintage-inspired look.
+A crystal chandelier hanging from the center of the ceiling can add a final touch of luxury.
+This design celebrates classic craftsmanship and creates a timeless, high-end atmosphere.

 12. Bright Airy Skylight Bathroom